 The end goal is to lead to a greater degree of data protection harmonisation across EU nations when the GDPR replaces the European Directive 95/46/EC, which has been in place since 1995.
 Both the GDPR and the Data Protection Directive (DPD), which applies to law enforcement come into force on May 25th 2018.

-For more information on the GDPR, go to our GDPR Readiness page.
+Contact us today to find out more information on how Bridewell’s GDPR consultancy service can help you.
+Alternatively, go to our GDPR Readiness page.